csexton/homebrew/Library/Homebrew/man/brew.1.md

    Lists the installed files for <FORMULA>

  * `info --github `<FORMULA>:
- Open your browser at the Github History page for formula <FORMULA>
+ Open your browser at the GitHub History page for formula <FORMULA>

  * `info`:
    Summarises all installed Homebrew packages